Jean Creighton has loved astronomy since she began watching the night skies as a child growing up in Greece.

 For the past 10 years, she’s been sharing the thrill of learning about stars, planets and other heavenly bodies with thousands of visitors as the director of the University of Wisconsin-Milwaukee’s Manfred Olson Planetarium.

-On June 9, the University of Wisconsin System Board of Regents is recognizing her efforts with the 2017 Regents Academic Staff Excellence Award during its meeting in Milwaukee.
+And on June 9, the University of Wisconsin System Board of Regents recognized her efforts with the 2017 Regents Academic Staff Excellence Award during its meeting in Milwaukee.